 As part of the Global Health Institute Annual Conference students are invited to submit their research for selection to present their work.
 Each year a Best Student Presentation award is made.
-Winners are presented their prize by distinguished keynote speakers.

 2017: Mike Maze and Yonatan Dinku